JetBrains/kotlin-web-site/docs/topics/delegated-properties.md

 This prints:

 ```
-Example@33a17727, thank you for delegating ‘p’ to me!
+Example@33a17727, thank you for delegating 'p' to me!
 ```

 Similarly, when you assign to `p`, the `setValue()` function is called.
 The first two parameters are the same, and